 Investing in your team is one of the best things your business can do to increase productivity.
 Encouraging your staff to learn a new skill or enhance their existing skills with modern processes works directly with your efforts to improve performance.
 Showing your team you view them as a valuable asset to the firm almost always translates into improved performance, even when you don’t invest in training related to their job.
-Allowing employees to pursue their passion, whether by taking classes, or contributing to a charity, or coaching a kid’s soccer team translates into employees who work harder and stay with your company to increase productivity.
+Allowing employees to pursue their passion, whether by taking classes, or contributing to a charity, or coaching a kid’s soccer team translates into employees who work harder and find unique ways to increase productivity within the business.

 Outsourcing is something you should definitely consider if you want to spend a little less money in-house and hire highly-trained workers.
 If you don’t need to hire someone for a long-term position or you need someone with very specific (and expensive) skills, it’s often a lot cheaper and a lot faster to simply outsource those needs to an external company.
 For instance, despite the prevailing wisdom, it often makes sense to hire a marketing agency rather than move the jobs in-house unless you need a large marketing effort worth the cost of hiring multiple employees and paying associated costs for tools, as you can see in the graphic below.

 If you want your office to operate in the most streamlined and efficient way possible, you need to ensure it’s not constantly drowning in clutter.
 That’s something that certainly can happen if you’re not careful, so it makes sense to make the most of cheap storage units to store some of those items.
 And you can get rid of excessive paperwork issues by going completely paperless in your office.